Python in Posit Workbench

 source .venv/bin/activate

-Invoking the python3 command will use Python in your virtual environment instead of the default interpreter:
+Now, invoking the python3 command executes the Python interpreter in your virtual environment instead of the default interpreter:

 which python3